teal-finance/incorruptible/README.md

 In this last case, the Quid solution is to be preferred.
 Quid provides JWT that signature can be verified with a public key.

-## Contributions welcome
+## ✨ Contributions Welcome

-This new repo needs your help to become better.
+This new project needs your help to become better.
 Please propose your enhancements, or even a further refactoring.

-Any contribution is welcome. ;-)
+We welcome contributions in many forms, and there's always plenty to do!

-## Feedback
+## 🗣️ Feedback

 If you have some suggestions, or need a new feature, please contact us, using the